OLILHR/chonk/README.md

 and follow the prompts by providing an input directory, an output file destination and optional filters.

-Alternatively, the script can also be executed using a single command with the appropriate flags:
+Alternatively, the script can be executed using a single command with the appropriate flags:

 ```sh
 $ epitaxy -i <input_path> -o <output_path> -f <(optional) filters>